 The course specifications set by the FIS (World Ski Federation) for international competitions are a minimum of 30m in length for the drop-in ramp that serves as the approach, a minimum kicker height of 2m, a minimum take-off angle of 25°, and a minimum distance of 15m from take-off to landing.
 The air that is released from there has a horizontal flight distance of about 20-30m, and in larger venues it can exceed 30m, with a hang time of about 3 seconds

-The essence of the sport is simple: jump high and execute difficult tricks in a cool way.
-But behind the scenes, there's a tremendous amount of calculation and judgment.
-In Big Air, skaters must carefully calculate the speed of their approach, the angle of their takeoff, and the ability to incorporate spins and grabs within the airtime and distance, and then execute a smooth landing.
-Every single choice, with just one chance, directly affects the outcome.
-Increasing the difficulty of the move brings them closer to a higher score, but failing it means an immediate fall.
+The essence of the sport is simple: jump high and execute difficult tricks with style.
+However, behind that lies extreme calculation and judgment.
+In big air, after meticulously calculating the speed of the approach and the angle of the takeoff, it's about how to incorporate rotations and grabs within the time and distance of the air, and how to land smoothly.
+It's a one-chance, one-choice situation where the result depends entirely on the outcome.
+Increasing the difficulty brings you closer to a high score, but failure means an immediate fall.

 Big Air tricks continue to become more difficult.
 The highest level of rotation today is a 2340, an astounding six and a half rotations.
 Some skaters have extremely difficult tricks, such as a 2160 or 1980 cork with an off-axis diagonal.
 It's not just the difficulty of the rotations that count; skaters are also competing to express their own unique style, incorporating jib-style tricks like butters into their air entry